-

 Purpose

-The Student Code of Conduct Handbook outlines how the University will proceed once it is made aware of allegations of misconduct by a student, student group, or student organization.
-The Handbook also serves as a companion document to 8.05/Student Code of Conduct.
-The student conduct process is administered by the Student Conduct & Community Standards (SCCS) office.
-The student conduct process is designed to investigate and resolve alleged student misconduct violations in a prompt, thorough, reliable, fair, and impartial manner.
+The Student Code of Conduct Handbook ("Handbook") outlines how the University will proceed once it is made aware of allegations of misconduct by a Student, Student Group, or Student Organization.
+The Handbook also serves as a companion document to Policy 8.05 / Student Code of Conduct.
+The Student Conduct Process, as defined herein, is administered by the office of Student Conduct and Community Standards ("SCCS") in accordance with this Handbook.
+The Student Conduct Process is designed to investigate and resolve alleged student misconduct violations in a prompt, thorough, reliable, fair, and impartial manner.

 -